followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/columns/groupCellTemplate.md

 - **displayValue**
 Contains the value displayed by the current group cell.
 Differs from the **value** field only when the column to which the current cell belongs uses [lookup](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/lookup/).
 - **columnIndex**
 Contains the index of the column to which the current group cell belongs.
-For more information on how this index is calculated, refer to the [Calculating the Column Index](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Columns/Calculating_the_Column_Index) topic.
+For more information on how this index is calculated, refer to the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 - **rowIndex**
 Contains the index of the row that the current group cell occupies.
-For further information about row indexes, see the [Grid Rows](/Documentation/Guide/Widgets/DataGrid/Visual_Elements/#Grid_Rows) topic.
+For further information about row indexes, see the [Column and Row Indexes](/Documentation/Guide/Widgets/DataGrid/Columns/Column_and_Row_Indexes/) topic.
 - **column**
 Contains the settings of the column to which the current group cell belongs.
 - **summaryItems**